Comal County fire investigators are looking into what sparked a massive grass fire northwest of New Braunfels over the weekend.

 “We had trouble getting one of the property owners, so unfortunately I don’t have much.
 It took so long to put out because there were piles of stuff that just kept igniting.”

 Brinkkoeter said 19 fire units and 40 firefighters worked until 7:24 p.m. to contain the perimeter.
-Four airplanes and the Texas A&M Forest Service spotted and dropped fire retardant from above, aided by a helicopter that dropped water from a nearby tank.
+Three airplanes from the Texas A&M Forest Service spotted the fire and dropped fire retardant from above, aided by a helicopter that dropped water retrieved from the nearby Wegner Ranch reservoir.

 “They were hitting spots, several pocket fires, that we couldn’t get to on the ground,” the chief said.
 “It was a fast-moving fire.
 When we got there, it spread due to extreme drought conditions and the wind.”

-Brinkkoeter said the fire spread north to the Hays County line and east, where it threatened homes off Wegner Road in the Royal Forest subdivision.
+Brinkkoeter said the fire came close to homes in the Royal Forest subdivision.

 “About five homes were threatened but none caught fire,” he said.